MTEL Frequently Asked Questions

 If you are not satisfied with your test score, you may have your test re-scored by submitting a written request (including your name and test date).
+This option is only available for paper-based testing.
 You will be charged a $25 fee for this service.
 When the test is re-scored, keep in mind that the testing company is re-scoring multiple choice items only.
 When open-response items were initially reviewed, there were at least two scorers reviewing your exam, so the testing company's position is that the grades remain.
 Therefore, your paying for a re-score applies to multiple choice items only.

 What do I do with my scores?
 Does Wheelock need to see those scores?

 Each program has specific dates by which certain parts of the MTEL need to be passed.
 In order to be eligible for entrance into certain required coursework, you will need to show passage of the required MTEL exam(s) for that particular gateway.
 We advise you to select Wheelock College as a recipient of your test scores when you register for the test.
 If the college does not receive the official scores, you will need to bring your official score report to officials in the Office for Records and Registration on first floor in ACW (the registrar's office).